Machine Learning Collective

 "Oh wow, this is a lot more intuitive.
 It's nice to have a way to see the list of proposals too." --Joel

-Insight: Half of the users wanted to get to know research collaborators in person
+Insight #3: 100% of the users wanted the option to talk to research collaborators in person

 Talking and booking time with a researcher seemed intimadating, most people wanted to talk organically at events.